boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 1. A good component should dispatch an event as soon as it's state changes.

-    This can be realized using the `_trigger` method.
+    This can be realized using the `trigger` method.
 The method accepts an event name as also a detail object for further event specific information.
 The event name is automatically prefixed by the component name.
 If a component only has one state that changes or one state can be seen as the main state the component should dispatch a `changed` state.

-    In case no event name is given, `_trigger` will automatically generate a `changed state prefixed by the component name.
+    In case no event name is given, `trigger` will automatically generate this `changed` state event prefixed by the component name.
+(In our case `"slimheaderchanged"`.)

 2.  rawblock allows you to define how state classes are defined (prefixed by `is-`, `modifier__` etc.).
-    To support this feature we need to use `rb.$.fn.rbChangeState` instead of `classList.toggle`.
+    To support this feature we need to use `rb.$.fn.rbToggleState` instead of `classList.toggle`.

 3. Building responsive JS components often reveals, that you need to disable/switch off a component under certain media conditions and turn others on.